z-pandeyji/weekly_challenges/Readme.md

 ## Purpose

-The purpose of this repository is to provide a platform for individuals to access and engage with weekly coding challenges.
-These challenges are curated by John Crickett and are designed to enhance programming skills and problem-solving abilities.
+The primary aim of this repository is to serve as a hub for individuals seeking to tackle weekly coding challenges, meticulously crafted to elevate programming prowess and problem-solving acumen.

 ## How to Participate